Original air date: March 23, 1967

-- Heel Realization: After the affair is concluded, Kirk admits to Spock that he found his own protesting of the Orgainians stopping the war rather embarrassing.
+- Heel Realization: After the affair is concluded, Kirk admits to Spock that he found his own protesting of the Organians stopping the war rather embarrassing.

 - Humans Are Bastards: But Klingons are even worse.

-- I Have Your First Officer The Klingons try to manipulate Kirk by threatening Spock, which greatly upsets the captain.
+- I Have Your Wife: The Klingons try to manipulate Kirk by threatening Spock, which greatly upsets the captain.
 Ho Yay abounds.